Let's get you started

 The tax environment is a further draw.
 There is no personal income tax in the UAE, and qualifying free zone entities benefit from zero corporate tax on eligible income, allowing agents to retain a greater proportion of the commissions they earn.
 The free zone also provides access to a dense network of sports organisations, academies, investment groups, and commercial partners concentrated in the UAE, reducing the time and cost of building a viable client pipeline.

 Scalability is built into the model.
-As a players' agency grows, it can add visa allocations for additional staff and upgrade to larger office space within the free zone, without the need to restructure the underlying licence or entity.
+As a players' agency grows, it can add visa allocations for additional staff and upgrade to larger office space within the free zone, without the need to restructure the underlying license or entity.

 Conclusion

-A Players' Agent Business Licence at Dubai South Business Hub Free Zone offers sports professionals a compliant, tax-efficient, and strategically located base to represent athletes and negotiate deals across the region and beyond.
+A Players' Agent Business License at Dubai South Business Hub Free Zone offers sports professionals a compliant, tax-efficient, and strategically located base to represent athletes and negotiate deals across the region and beyond.
 With 100% foreign ownership, a streamlined application process, and access to one of the world's most active sports investment markets, Dubai South provides the infrastructure that serious agents need to operate at the highest level.

 Contact our licensing advisers today to receive a tailored cost breakdown and begin your application for Activity Code 9319.98.